Lavender oil not only helps babies and children sleep better – it’s also a safe, natural home remedy to help your child with so many more ailments…

 Cuts and wounds: Add 3 drops each of lavender and tea tree oil to 2 tablespoons of witch hazel and mix well.
 Using a cotton ball, gently apply to the wound 2 to 3 times a day.

-Diaper Rash and Eczema: Also helps with heat and many other rashes; lavender essential oil can even soothe eczema.
+Diaper Rash and Eczema: Also helps with heat and many other rashes; lavender can even soothe eczema.
 To relieve irritation and redness, blend 1 drop lavender and 1 drop Roman chamomile with 2 tablespoons of warmed coconut oil and apply.

 Earache: Combine 2 tablespoons of carrier oil with 2 drops lavender, I drop Roman chamomile, and 1 drop tea tree oil.
 Put a drop on a cotton ball and place on the surface the ear, and also rub a small amount on the neck and behind the ear.